-7. Can I keep my STR if it is already established in a non-permitted area?

-No. Existing STRs located outside of a permitted area were never considered legal and as such are not permitted to continue operation under the proposed bylaw.
+No. Existing STRs located outside of a permitted area were never considered legal and as such are not permitted to continue operation under the bylaw.

 8. Do I require a business license or permit to operate a STR?

-No. A business license or permit will not be required to operate a STR.
+No. A business license or permit is not be required to operate a STR.
 However, the Town is currently exploring options for licensing STRs in the future.

 9. Are there any fees required for operating a STR?

-The Town of Sidney will not charge any fees to open or operate a STR.
+The Town of Sidney does not charge any fees to open or operate a STR.
 It should be noted that operators of a STR may be subject to provincial or federal taxes based upon income earned from their STR operation.

 10. Am I required to provide additional parking for my STR?

-Property owners will not be required to provide any additional parking for STR guests.
+Property owners are not required to provide any additional parking for STR guests.
 However, STRs located in buildings with strata bylaws should consult their strata council.

 11. Who can I contact if I have comments or questions?

-If you have any comments or questions about STRs or the regulations proposed above, you may contact the Town of Sidney Development Services Department by email: DevelopmentServices@sidney.ca, or by phone: 250-656-1725.
+If you have any comments or questions about STRs or the regulations outlined above, you may contact the Town of Sidney Development Services Department by email: DevelopmentServices@sidney.ca, or by phone: 250-656-1725.

-## b